 Theodora Ayer Randolph Professor of Equine Surgery

-In addition to her work at the Equine Medical Center, Dr. Barrett serves on the Board of Directors of the North American Regenerative Medicine Association.
-She is motivated by a sincere love of animals to push the envelope of regenerative therapies and her vision is to make the most current validated regenerative medicine treatments available to both equines and canines at a reasonable cost.
+In addition to her work at the Equine Medical Center, Barrett serves on the board of directors of the North American Regenerative Medicine Association.
+Motivated by a sincere love of animals to push the envelope of regenerative therapies, she aspires to make the most-current, validated regenerative medicine treatments available to both equines and canines at a reasonable cost.